Gary Pajcic: Philanthropy in education

 Two other high-profile donations included $100,000 to the Warrick Dunn Foundation to help single mothers buy their first homes and $100,000 to former Florida quarterback Danny Wuerffel's Desire Street Ministries to help victims of Hurricane Katrina.

 Death

 Pajcic fell ill on a Friday night, experiencing chills that had developed by Saturday into a fever.
-He was hospitalized on Sunday after having a seizure and fell into a coma.
+He was hospitalized on Sunday in a Jacksonville hospital after having a seizure and fell into a coma.
 On Wednesday, August 2, 2006, he was taken off life support and died.
 He was 58 years old.
 Tests confirmed that he had contracted viral encephalitis.